nikkijuk/lifegoals/README.md

 - I thought to use firebase auth ui, but are now uncertain if it makes sense to broke modularization of architecture just for it
 - Firebase auth UI ties you to single cloud provider, and changing it later would be harder than necessary
 - Decision to use or not to use Firebase Auth ui boils down to question if one wants to invest on cloud independent solution
+- Get_it and Inject seemed also to work, but I'm still experimenting with them

 ## Command you need repeatedly while experimenting